 The Bachelor of Business Administration - General Management (Honours) major is designed to offer students flexibility in program design and transferability.
-Students pursuing a General Management major may choose from a variety of business courses with the intention of obtaining a general business education.
-In addition to the 19 required core business courses, the student may
+Students pursuing a General Management (Honours) major may choose from a variety of business courses with the intention of obtaining a general business education.
+In addition to the 16 required core business courses, students must choose 10 General Management approved options from the following subjects: Accounting.
+Entrepreneurship, Finance, Human Resources, International Business, Marketing, Social Innovation, Supply Chain Management, and Aviation.
+Students may also choose to declare either a concentration in Innovation and Entrepreneurship or Social Innovation to complete the 10-course major requirement.
+Students are strongly advised to consult an Advisor before choosing courses in the completion of a General Management (Honours) major.